City of Highwood Committee of the Whole met May 7

 City of Highwood Committee of the Whole met May 7.

-Here is the minutes provided by the committee:
+Here is the agenda provided by the committee:

 1. Roll Call